 Echinocactus courantianus, Echinocactus lindheimeri, Echinocactus platycephalus, Homalocephala texensis

 Echinocactus texensis is a stout barrel cactus, solitary when young and very rarely slowly clustering in age.
-The stem is pale grey-green to grass green with numerous ribs, above-ground portion, flat-topped, hemispheric in old age but usually deep-seated, flush with soil surface, up to 8 inches (20 cm) tall and up to 12 inches (30 cm) in diameter.
+The stem is pale grey-green to grass green, flat-topped, hemispheric in old age but usually deep-seated with numerous ribs, up to 8 inches (20 cm) tall and up to 12 inches (30 cm) in diameter.
 Spines are small but strong, pale tan, pink or reddish to grey.
-Flowers are up to 2.4 inches (6 cm) long and in diameter, range from white thru rose-pink to pale silvery-pink, with red throats in late spring and can appear on plants around 4 inches (10 cm) in diameter.
-The Fruits are scarlet or crimson, spheric to ovoid, fleshy, p to 2 inches (5 cm) long and up to 1.6 inches (4 cm) in diameter.
+Flowers are up to 2.4 inches (6 cm) long with equal diameter, ranging from white thru rose-pink to pale silvery-pink, with red throats in late spring and can appear on specimens around 4 inches (10 cm) in diameter.
+Fruits are fleshy, scarlet or crimson, spheric to egg-shaped, up to 2 inches (5 cm) long, and up to 1.6 inches (4 cm) in diameter.